 It adds the perfect creaminess to this risotto without thinning it out too much... something heavy cream, which is a little more traditional, tends to do.

 If you don't have access to peak summer tomatoes, use Campari tomatoes, which tent to be sweet and accessible all year long.

-- Heat 6 cups of water and 1 teaspoon of salt in a medium saucepan or kettle.
-When it comes to a boil, reduce to a bare simmer.
+- Bring 6 cups of water and 1 teaspoon of salt to a boil in a medium sized pot.
+Once it comes to a boil, reduce the heat to a simmer.

 Meanwhile, in a 6-qt sauce pot or dutch oven, heat the olive oil and butter.
 Add the diced onions and black pepper and sauté until the onions start to soften and look translucent.
 Then add the tomato paste and sauté a minute longer.
 Finally, add the risotto rice and sauté that for 1 minute too.